toedter/chatty/README.md

 ------------------
 For the gradle docker integration the [gradle-docker-plugin] (https://github.com/bmuschko/gradle-docker-plugin) is used.

-#### Prepare boot2docker
+#### Install Docker
-Boot2docker must be installed.
+You find installation instructions at [Docker] (https://www.docker.com).
+When you use Windows or MAC, install boot2docker.
 You find installation instructions at [boot2docker] (http://boot2docker.io/).
-Start boot2docker.
+Start Docker.

 #### Build the docker image and run it (create and start a docker container)
 Open a new console and run the following